-FIDM also makes every effort to maintain stability in its scheduling of class days and times.
-Sufficient numbers of class sections to accommodate demand will always be available to students in the quarters in which they are scheduled to take those classes.
-Once a student has enrolled at FIDM and has received their schedule, the day and time a class meets will not be changed without consent from at least 90% of the students enrolled in the class.
-Very rarely, a course section may be cancelled due to low enrollment, and in such cases, students will be offered another section of that course or they can take another course requirement in its place for that quarter.
+FIDM schedules program starts and class sections to help students meet their education goals and to graduate on time.
+FIDM makes every effort to maintain stability in its scheduling of class days and times and to offer sufficient sections of classes in the quarters in which they are to be taken for degree completion.
+Once a student enrolls at FIDM and receives a schedule, the day and time a class meets will not be changed.
+Very rarely, a class may be cancelled due to low enrollment and in such cases, students may be offered a seat in another section or a different required class will be offered in its place.